 Ministry of Sound opened their first private member’s club last year, providing a new space for the city’s creative community to socialise and work.
 Following the new trend for collaborative workspaces, a curated community from music, media, culture and tech industries are invited to join ‘s private club and take advantage of amenities including a cinema, event space, immersive technology studio, sound-proof production suites, a restaurant and seventy-foot bar, all just a stone’s throw from the iconic nightclub.
 A new venture that’s strictly ‘by creatives, for creatives’, this might well be the new Soho House.
-Though membership is invite-only, you can register your interest .
+Membership is invite-only, but you can register your interest .

 Launched in Shoreditch in May 2017, The Curtain is the newest venture from New York hotelier Michael Achenbaum.
 Alongside the new restaurant and hotel, the is a place to network, play, learn and explore in London’s most happening area.
 It’s open from 7am to 2am daily allowing for the best of day and night hospitality and entertainment, with live music at its heart – including secret gigs, DJs and acoustic performances, as well as various other exclusive events and talks.